An Introduction to Sonoma County AVAs

 Dry Creek Valley AVA

 Located north of the Russian River Valley between Northern Sonoma and Alexander Valley, Dry Creek Valley is a bucolic region spanning roughly 16 miles long and two miles wide.
-Situated just outside of Healdsburg, this densely planted appellation enjoys a reputation for producing renowned wines, such as cabernet sauvignon and even some Rhône wines, but is most known for its powerful and nuanced zinfandels — some of which are grown on old vines.
+Situated just outside of Healdsburg, this densely planted appellation enjoys a reputation for producing renowned wines, such as Cabernet Sauvignon and even some Rhône wines, but is most known for its powerful and nuanced Zinfandels—some of which are grown on old vines.

 Fort Ross – Seaview AVA

 Established in 2012, the Fort Ross-Seaview AVA is located in the heart of the Sonoma Coast AVA.
 One of the closest appellations to the Pacific Ocean, the region is defined by its narrow valleys and mountainous terrain, where vines soar above the fog line on steep ridges roughly 900 to 1,200 feet above sea level.
-Despite the challenges of growing grapes here, the coastal conditions and diverse soils prove ideal for growing exceptional chardonnay and pinot noir.
+Despite the challenges of growing grapes here, the coastal conditions and diverse soils prove ideal for growing exceptional Chardonnay and Pinot Noir.

 Fountaingrove District AVA

-At the eastern edge of Sonoma County is Fountaingrove, a newer AVA noted for its cabernet sauvignon and Bordeaux varieties.
+At the eastern edge of Sonoma County is Fountaingrove, a newer AVA noted for its Cabernet Sauvignon and Bordeaux varieties.
 Comprising only 600 acres of vineyards, nearly all of which are family-owned, this region is distinct because of its well-draining volcanic soils, hillside vineyards, and warmer climate.
 You won’t find a lot of wine tourism here, however, as most of the vineyards sell their grapes directly to other wineries.

 Sonoma AVA Map | Sonoma County Vintners